kenplusplus/cloud-native-aigc-pipeline/README.md

 ## 1. Download Models

-You can download model from huggingface.
+You can download model from `hugging face`.

-- BF16 model for AMX optimization
+- BF16 model for `AMX` optimization

     ```shell
     # Llama-2-7b-chat-hf-sharded-bf16